open-feature/openfeature.dev/blog/2023-10-19-renaming-js-sdk.md

 ## Renaming the @openfeature/js-sdk

 It's been said that there's only two hard things in Computer Science: cache invalidation and naming things.
-Here at the OpenFeature project we can attest to both, but today we'd like to talk mostly about naming.
+Here at the OpenFeature project we can attest to both, but today we'd like to talk about naming.

 ### What's changed